Cupra Leon Estate (2025) review: Carry lots of kit with speed and style

 Pros & cons

-• Very little compromise on comfort
+- Very little compromise on comfort

-• Infotainment system takes a long time to get used to
+- Infotainment system takes getting used to

 Overview

 But the biggest story of the update has been the revised engine lineup.
-Gone is the 310hp petrol, and in its place a 333hp petrol has arrived with all-wheel drive and a trick new rear differential for greater agility through corners.
+Gone is the pre-facelift 310hp petrol, and in its place a 333hp petrol has arrived with all-wheel drive and a trick new rear differential for greater agility through corners.
 A couple of plug-in hybrids are also on offer, plus a few mild-hybrid petrol options.

 As for rivals, the closely related Skoda Octavia vRS Estate and Volkswagen Golf R Estate are the direct competition, though smaller SUVs also can’t be discounted as practical family cars with a little bigger boot.
 To find out how the Cupra Leon Estate stacks up, read on for the full review from Parkers.
-To find out how I reached my verdict, head over to our how we test cars for everything you need to know.

 What’s it like inside?